Charming homes on the streets of Valladolid, Mexico

 Make a trip to the salt lakes at Las Coloradas

 Las Coloradasare the stunning pink lakes you would have seen on Instagram.
-It’s a two-hour drive from Valladolid, so it’s best to also visit the surrounding Rio Lagartos Nature Reserve while there (try a mangrove boat tour).
 The town itself is tiny, built around one of the largest salt production factories in Mexico, Sal Sol.

 In 2021 you can’t go into the lake and must be accompanied by a guide.
 For the same price you can rent bikes or for a bit extra take a safari tour to cover more ground.
 There’s construction nearby – expect this to become more developed in years to come.